UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![Save](./images/new_node_type/interfaces/save.png)

-:information_source: The properties can come from the same node or any node this node depends on in a topology (e.g., with a hostedOn edge).
+:information_source: The properties can come from the same node, or any node this node depends on in a topology (e.g., with a hostedOn edge).
 Therefore, it is good to choose unique names for properties that should not be used generically (i.e. `qiskitVersion` instead of `version`).

 ### 5. Create the Connection Interface

-Nodes that can connect to other nodes, e.g., our qiskit node should be able to connect to the IBMQ cloud, an interface implementing that connection needs to be added as well.
+Nodes that can connect to other nodes, e.g. our Qiskit node should be able to connect to the IBMQ cloud, need an interface implementing that connection.
 Click on the `Add` button of interfaces to create a new one.

 ![Add interface](./images/new_node_type/interfaces/connectto/add_interface.png)